yigitatesh/handwritten_digit_generator_web_app/README.md

-# Handwritten Digit Generator Web App
+# Handwritten Digit Generator
-Artificial Generator that draws handwritten digits <br>
+Artificial Generator that generates handwritten digits. <br>

 ## Description
-This app uses a **GAN (Generative Adversarial Networks)** model to generate new digit drawings. <br>
+This app uses a **cGAN (Conditional Generative Adversarial Networks)** model to generate realistic digit drawings. <br>

+## Model
+**cGAN** model consists of a **generator** and a **discriminator**. <br>

+Comparison of GAN and cGAN architectures: <br>

+cGAN structure has an additional input called "label" that is an input for both generator and discriminator. <br>
+Using this additional condition, cGAN model can generate images for different types.
+As an example; we can give digit "7" as a condition and cGAN can generate drawings of only digit "7". <br>

+### Generator Architecture

+### Discriminator Architecture

 ## Usage
 Go to [app link](https://handwritten-digit-generator.herokuapp.com/) to test this app. <br>